nirajmahajan/CS251/README.md

 Team Members

 Niraj Mahajan - 180050069
-I solemnly swear that I will abide by the guidelines on academic honesty laid down by the professor
+I solemnly swear that I will abide by the guidelines on academic honesty laid down by the professor.

 Neel Aryan Gupta - 180050067
 Yes, well, I'm not swearing anything.